How the TowerBells Website is maintained

 Hybrid site data pages

-A very small number of site data pages have filenames ending in ".htm", e.g., "DENEWCAS.htm".
-These are for 6-bell rings in North America, which are too small to be included in the database but too important to be omitted as we support the North American Guild of Change Ringers (NAGCR).
-These pages were constructed by hand to resemble normal site data pages, and are also maintained by hand.
+Formerly there were three site data pages have filenames ending in ".htm", e.g., "DENEWCAS.htm".
+Those were for 6-bell rings in North America, which were regarded as too small to be included in the database but too important to be omitted as we support the North American Guild of Change Ringers (NAGCR).
+These pages were constructed by hand to resemble normal site data pages, and were also maintained by hand.
+In October 2024, it was decided to incorporate these three sites into the database in spite of their small size (the database doesn't care), and this will also be done for similar sized rings elsewhere in the world (and outside the British Isles).

 Maps